-The audit fees attributable to Share Class Z for 2024 amount to <1 (2023: 1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
-There are no audit fees related to advisory or other non-audit services.
+The audit fees attributable to Share Class T for 2024 amount to <1 (2023: <1) for costs related to the audit of the financial statements and <1 (2023: <1) for other audit-related services.
+There are no accountants' fees related to advisory or other non-audit services.

 According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
 Normative costs are those incurred according to the prospectus, categorised by type.
+Since the management fee is calculated as a percentage of the total net asset value of the Share Class, the prospectus does not specify an absolute level for these costs.
+The percentage used during the reporting period is the same as the percentage stated in the prospectus.

-For Share Class Z, the other costs are based on the actual costs incurred by the Share Class.
-Given the relatively small size of these costs, they are not quantified in the prospectus.
-For this reason, a comparative overview with the cost level stated in the prospectus is not included in this annual report.
+For Share Class T, other costs are based on the actual expenses charged to the share class.
+Due to the minor (relative) amount of these costs, they have not been specifically quantified in the prospectus.
+For this reason, a comparative overview with the cost level in the prospectus has not been included in these financial statements.